qorix-group/process_description/process/process_areas/documentation_management/documentation_concept.rst

 Key concept
 ^^^^^^^^^^^
-The Documentation Management Plan should define the strategy to manage the identifed documentations in an effective and repeatable way for the project life cycle.
+The Documentation Management Plan should define the strategy to manage the identified documentations in an effective and repeatable way for the project life cycle.